westonrobot/docs/source/periph_user_guide/westonrobot/power_regulator_v2.X.rst

-   sudo ip link set can0 type can bitrate 500000 sudo ip link set up can0
+   sudo ip link set can0 type can bitrate 500000 sudo ip link set up can0 sudo ip link set can0 txqueuelen 1000

 Configure with Python scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You can customize the default output state of each channel to be ON or OFF upon power up.

-The example code below demonstrates how to set all output channels to be on by default:
+The example code below demonstrates how to set all output channels to be ON by default.

+Note that you will have to finish the configuration steps in Section 5 to execute the code below successfully.
+And you also need to modify the path of the eds file ("EDS" variable) from the SDK.

 .. code-block:: bash